Why Bite Splints Work for TMJ Disorder Treatment

 TMJ disorders can significantly impact daily life, causing chronic pain and discomfort in the jaw, neck, and head.
 Finding an effective treatment is crucial for those affected, and bite splints, also known as occlusal splints, have emerged as a reliable solution.
 These custom-made devices from our Canton, MI, dentists offer a non-invasive way to manage and alleviate the symptoms of TMJ dysfunction.

 Additionally, stress is a significant factor, as it can result in increased muscle tension and jaw clenching.
 Hormonal changes, particularly in women, and certain connective tissue diseases can further exacerbate the condition.
-Identifying the exact cause is essential for effective treatment, as it allows for a more targeted approach to managing and easing the symptoms.
+Identifying the exact cause is essential for effective TMJ therapy, as it allows for a more targeted approach to managing and easing the symptoms.

-A bite splint is a personalized device designed to fit over the upper or lower teeth.
+A bite splint for TMJ treatment is a personalized device designed to fit over the upper or lower teeth.
 They are typically made from hard acrylic and are worn mainly at night.
 The primary purpose of bite splints is to reduce the strain on the jaw muscles and joints by stabilizing the bite and preventing teeth grinding and clenching, which are common issues associated with a disorder of this kind.

-The physical barrier that bite splints create between the upper and lower teeth, helps in several ways including:
+The physical barrier that TMJ bite splints create between the upper and lower teeth, helps in several ways including:

 1. Reducing Muscle Tension: By preventing teeth from coming into direct contact, bite splints reduce the stress and tension in the jaw muscles.
 This relaxation of muscles can significantly reduce pain and discomfort associated with a TMJ disorder.